The Origin

 The framework behind the work — and where it actually came from.

 Developmental psychology studies how human beings grow — not just physically, but cognitively, emotionally, and socially.
-What researchers like Piaget, Vygotsky, and Erikson found is that development doesn't happen randomly.
+What researchers like Piaget, Graves, and Kegan found is that development doesn't happen randomly.
 It follows a sequence.
 Each stage creates the cognitive and emotional infrastructure for the next one.
 You cannot skip stages.
 You can only build through them.

-A child doesn't learn abstract reasoning before they can think concretely.
+Humans don't learn abstract reasoning before they can think concretely.
 They don't form identity before they've built basic trust.
-The order matters — not because of arbitrary rules, but because each stage genuinely depends on what came before.
+The order matters because each stage genuinely depends on what came before.

 The same logic that explains how people develop turns out to explain exactly how businesses grow.

 When I started looking at business growth through this lens, the pattern became hard to unsee.
 Companies that struggled weren't failing because they lacked effort or resources.
-They were failing because they were trying to operate at a stage they hadn't yet built the foundation for.
+They were failing because they were trying to operate at a stage of growth they hadn't built the foundation for.

 They were running sophisticated go-to-market motions without clear positioning.
 They were investing in brand without product-market fit.
 They were scaling before they understood what was actually driving adoption.
 They were skipping steps.

-Just as a child builds trust before autonomy, and autonomy before competence — a business builds product clarity before brand meaning, brand meaning before GTM efficiency, and GTM efficiency before market intelligence can compound into advantage.
+Just people build trust before autonomy, and autonomy before competence — a business builds product clarity before brand meaning, brand meaning before GTM efficiency, and GTM efficiency before market intelligence can compound into advantage.

 What are you actually offering, and where does it create real value?
 Without this, everything downstream is built on shifting ground.